• Skip to content

 2018 Subaru Crosstrek

 So, what is the Crosstrek?
 It is rated as a subcompact SUV, although its wagon-like proportions make it seem larger.
 As such, the Crosstrek’s competitive set includes such models as the Honda HR-V, Jeep Renegade, Nissan Juke, Mazda CX-3, Chevrolet Trax, Mitsubishi Outlander Sport, Toyota CH-R, Fiat 500X and new models on the way from Ford and Nissan.
-You can also include the Nissan Rogue Sport in the mix, although like the Outlander Sport it occupies the white space between the subcompact and compact range.

 2018 Subaru CrosstrekThe Crosstrek is also the only all-wheel drive only model in the mix.
 That’s a Subaru exclusive, with the rear-wheel drive BRZ the lone exception.
 One important reason why Subaru continues to snap up market share is its standard all-wheel drive.
-The system works great, something I was reminded of while driving on a rainy day.
-More about that later when I cover all things driving.

 Under the hood of every 2018 Crosstrek is a 2.0-liter four-cylinder engine.
 It isn’t the traditional inline four, instead the cylinders are pushed to the side for a horizontally-opposed design Subaru continues to utilize exclusively.
 Only Porsche offers the same design.